 A summary of the analyses of emission inventories prepared for the 2012 Alternatives is included in the following sections, including the Sponsor's Proposed Project (Alternative C3b).
-The inventory of construction equipment emissions include the development of the stormwater detention basin at the location of the Big Walnut Creek tributary on the east airfield south of Sawyer Road.
+The inventory of construction equipment emissions includes the development of the stormwater detention basin at the location of the Big Walnut Creek tributary on the east airfield south of Sawyer Road.

-1 FAA Order 1050.1E Environmental Impacts: Policies and Procedures, March 20, 2006, FAA; and Air Quality Procedures for Civilian Airports & Air Force Bases, April 1997, and the Addendum dated September 2004, FAA.
+FAA, Order 1050.1E Environmental Impacts: Policies and Procedures, March 20, 2006, FAA; and Air Quality Procedures for Civilian Airports & Air Force Bases, April 1997, and the Addendum dated

-2 Background concentrations were added to the modeled results (design concentrations) for the evaluation of future air quality conditions at the Airport and in the surrounding communities.
+Background concentrations were added to the modeled results (design concentrations) for the evaluation of future air quality conditions at the Airport and in the surrounding communities.